krhoda/book_learning/README.md

 I know, I know, it's supposed to be written in `scheme`, but `racket` provides a wonderful language module specifically to complete this book -- and `racket` was already installed on my machine.
 Woefully incomplete, but I've watched the [MIT companion lectures](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/) and highly recommend those as well!

 #### Common Lisp
+##### On Lisp
+Paul Graham's freely available [book-length elaboration](https://sep.yimg.com/ty/cdn/paulgraham/onlisp.pdf) of his [famous essay](http://www.paulgraham.com/avg.html).
+The below text "Let over Lambda" suggests reading "On Lisp" as primer before that material, and being aware of Graham's thinking, I was quite interested.
+Includes a comprehesive exploration of production-grade Lisp with no small emphasis on macros, and laser focus on leveraging Lisp's ability to transition cleaniy from data to code and back again.
+After throughly enjoying Beautiful Racket, the promise of embedding Prolog in Lisp was an added bonus.

+In progress, so far very good.

 ##### Let over Lambda
-After discovering that this beloved technique had a name, and that name was shared with [a text](https://letoverlambda.com/) that acted deep dive on macros, I knew what I had to do.
+After discovering that this beloved technique had a name, and that name was shared with [a book](https://letoverlambda.com/) on advanced macros, I knew what I had to do.

-Currently unstarted.
+Currently unstarted, as it recommended On Lisp as a predecessor.

 ### Prolog